appbaseio/clients/docs/node_javascript_lib.md

 const lib = require('lib');

-// Configuration parameters and credentials lib.Configuration.basicAuthUserName = "basicAuthUserName"; // The username to use with basic authentication lib.Configuration.basicAuthPassword = "basicAuthPassword"; // The password to use with basic authentication
+// Configuration parameters and credentials lib.Configuration.username = "TODO: Replace this"; // username is the first part of the credentials (before ':') lib.Configuration.password = "TODO: Replace this"; // password is the second part of the credentials (after ':')

 ```